 Before entering the DDes program, Yujiao worked as a research associate at Harvard Center for Green Buildings and Cities for two years.
 She also worked as a research assistant at GSD Building Energy and Simulation Lab, and PennDesign T. C. Chan Center for Building Simulation and Energy studies.
 She holds a Bachelor of Architecture degree from Zhejiang University, a Master in Environmental Building Design degree from University of Pennsylvania, and a Master in Design Studies with concentration in Energy and Environments from Harvard University Graduate School of Design.

 Holding a B.Arch from Roger Williams University, a post-professional M.S. in architecture from Columbia University, and an Urbanism, Landscape, Ecology focused MDes (Distinction) from Harvard, Mike has extensive academic training in architecture and urban social sciences.
-He is also an experienced architect in practice with high-level involvement across many project types, most recently serving as Project Architect for 10 commuter rail stations along a new commuter rail line.
+He is also an experienced architect in practice, with high-level involvement across many project types.
 In addition to his professional experience, Mike served as a Planning Commissioner in Norwalk, CT from 2009-2012.
-He was previously a Research Assistant in the Urban Theory Lab GSD, and will be a Teaching Assistant in the inaugural design studio for the Master in Design Engineering program.
+He was previously a Research Assistant in the Urban Theory Lab GSD, Guest Critic for final studio reviews at several institutions, and a Teaching Assistant in the inaugural design studio for the Master in Design Engineering program at Harvard.
+During the upcoming academic year, Mike will serve as a Teaching Fellow in Neil Brenner’s History and Theory of Urban Interventions course, and co-edit New Geographies 10, forthcoming later in 2018.

 Chitchian, a Prins Bernhard Cultuurfonds Fellow, is a trained architect from Delft University of Technology in the Netherlands.
 She also holds a Master in Design Studies degree in Critical Conservation (distinction) from Harvard University Graduate School of Design.
 Her thesis was titled “Other[ed] City: (Re)presentation of Muslim Identities in Contemporary Urban West”, which she has presented at conferences in Northeastern University (Migration, Mobility, and Movements, March '13) and Harvard Divinity School (Ways of Knowing, October '13).
 During her years in the Netherlands, she practiced as an architect at several firms in both Amsterdam and The Hague, where she collaborated on various residential and cultural projects, as well as the design of advanced building envelopes.